-By analyzing data from the built-in flight recorder (IGC files), the FLARM Range analyzer can tell you the quality of your FLARM antenna installation.
+By analyzing data from the built-in flight recorder (IGC files), the FLARM Range analyzer can tell you the quality of your FLARM antenna installation, based on received data.

 Flights to be analyzed must have a duration of at least 30 minutes and contact with at least 5 other aircraft while flying.